 Software in this category are packaged and maintained by the community.
 The Universe repository has a vast amount of open source software and thus it enables you to have access to a huge number of software via apt package manager.

-Multiverse contains the software that are not FOSS.
-Due to licensing and legal issues, Ubuntu cannot enable this repository by default and cannot provide fix and updates.
+Multiverse contains the software that is not FOSS.
+Due to licensing and legal issues, Ubuntu cannot enable this repository by default and cannot provide fixes and updates.

 Ubuntu tries to provide only free and open source software but that’s not always possible specially when it comes to supporting hardware.

 This repository consists of proprietary software packaged by Ubuntu for their partners.
 Earlier, Ubuntu used to provide Skype through this repository.
 This repository is going to be discontinued in the futire versions of Ubuntu as it moves towards snap packaging.